jmuzsik/blog/content/it/docker-overview.md

 **dangling image:** if you alter a dockerfile after it has been built and then you recreated the image with the same exact name the old one loses its name but `is not deleted` while the new one is created with the name specified

-- Bascically, the cache goes downward.
+- Basically, the cache goes downward.
-- So, if something is altered in the configuration, from that point on everything will be redownloaded.
+- So, if something is altered in the configuration, from that point on everything will be re-downloaded.
 - So, if you add something new or think something may be altered in the future, add it at/near the end!

 ### Docker commands